-That’s right folks, political commentator, filmmaker, convicted felon and (sigh) recently pardoned Dinesh D’Souza has once again teamed up with co-director Bruce Schooley and producer Gerald R. Molen to gives us another cinematic political screed which Alex Jones just can’t wait to see, “Death of a Nation.”
+That’s right folks, political commentator, filmmaker, convicted felon and (sigh) the recently pardoned Dinesh D’Souza has once again teamed up with co-director Bruce Schooley and producer Gerald R. Molen to gives us another cinematic political screed which Alex Jones cannot wait to see, “Death of a Nation.”
 The title is of course a play on “Birth of a Nation,” the 1915 silent film directed by D.W.
 Griffith which portrayed the Klu Klux Klan as being heroic and black men as unintelligent.
-Once again, D’Souza is out to show us the racist beginnings of the Democratic party, and he looks to pay careful attention to American history as he does to the tweets on Twitter he re-tweets which contain racist hashtags (which is to say, not carefully enough).
+Once again, D’Souza is out to show us the racist beginnings of the Democratic party, and he looks to pay careful attention to American history as he does to the tweets on Twitter which he re-tweets and that contain racist hashtags (which is to say, not carefully enough).

 Seeing the trailer open with Abraham Lincoln with his hand moving gracefully through the fields looks like it was stolen from “Gladiator.”
 From there, we are shown many historical re-enactments featuring moments from the Civil War, a black man being whipped on a white plantation, and moments from Nazi Germany where we are reminded of what a fascist dictator Adolf Hitler was.
-Having seen “America: Imagine the World Without Her” and “Hillary’s America,” D’Souza’s attempts in giving us compelling historical re-enactments have more often than not failed miserably as he instead gives us moments both hilarious and boring as they are hobbled by weak acting and poor direction.
-As for his portrayal of Lincoln, I cannot help but think D’Souza will continue to treat this American president as a superhero instead of a real person, something which I think audiences of all kinds would benefit from seeing just as they did with Steven Spielberg’s “Lincoln.”
+Having seen “America: Imagine the World Without Her” and “Hillary’s America,” D’Souza’s attempts in giving us compelling historical re-enactments have failed miserablymore often than not as he instead gives us moments both hilarious and boring as they are hobbled by weak acting and poor direction.
+As for his portrayal of Lincoln, I cannot help but think D’Souza will continue to treat this American president as some sort of superhero instead of as a real person, something I think audiences of all kinds would benefit from seeing just as they did with Steven Spielberg’s “Lincoln.”

 Anyway, “Death of a Nation” is set to arrive in theaters on August 3, 2018, just three months before the 2018 midterm elections (how convenient).
 I shouldn’t watch it, and I resent it being released the day after my birthday, but with D’Souza I just cannot help myself.